ipie: A Python-based Auxiliary-Field Quantum Monte Carlo Program with Flexibility and Efficiency on CPUs and GPUs: Applications and Discussion

 \subsubsection{Towards the basis set limit}

 We further apply our ph-AFQMC implementation to computing the isomerization energy towards the complete basis set (CBS) limit.
 ANO-RCC-VQZP involves correlation space of (32e,280o) and (52e,290o).
 We computed the correlation energy of TZ and QZ using the mean-field energy computed by the dominiant determinant.
-These correlation energies were extrapolated to the CBS limit using $1/Z^3$ where $Z$ is the cardinality of basis sets.
-We then combine the CBS limit correlation energy with the QZ mean-field energy to compute the final CBS total energy.
+These correlation energies were extrapolated to the CBS limit using $1/Z^3$ where $Z$ is the cardinality of basis sets.\citep{helgaker1997basis,halkier1998basis} We then combine the CBS limit correlation energy with the QZ mean-field energy to compute the final CBS total energy.

 As shown in \cref{tab:cu2o2}, for ANO-RCC-VQZP, the ph-AFQMC isomerization energy changes less than 1 kcal/mol going from $10^5$ to $10^6$ determinants similarly to ANO-RCC-VTZP.
 Similarly, our CBS estimates also show a small change between $10^5$ and $10^6$ determinants.
 In the CBS limit, our best estimate for the isomerization energy with 32 electrons correlated is 26.0(7) kcal/mol.
 Given the comparison against fp-AFQMC for small bases and the energy change smaller than 1 m$E_h$ between $10^5$ and $10^6$ determinants, we think our ph-AFQMC CBS correlation energy for both $f=0$ and $f=1$ is converged better than 1 m$E_h$.
 In \cref{tab:cu2o252e}, we present a similar result where 52 electrons are correlated.
-While we observe quantitative differences between \cref{tab:cu2o2} and \cref{tab:cu2o252e}, qualitative behavior as a function of $N_\text{det}$ is similar.
+While we observe quantitative differences between \cref{tab:cu2o2} and \cref{tab:cu2o252e}, the qualitative behavior as a function of $N_\text{det}$ is similar.
 Our best theoretical estimate for the isomerization with 52-electron correlation space is 29(1) kcal/mol.
 We expect our estimate of the isomerization energy for 32- and 52-electron correlation space in the CBS limit to be nearly within its statistical error bar from the exact theoretical answer.
+We emphasize that such reliable high-level calculations have never been possible with other single- and multi-reference methods such as density matrix renormalization group \cite{Yanai2010Jan,phung2016cumulant} or high-order coupled-cluster theory in such large correlation spaces.\cite{Cramer2006Feb,Malmqvist2008May,zou2022efficient} Finally, \cref{tab:cu2o2_comparison} provides some comparison between ph-AFQMC, ph-AFQMC and CCSD(T) in these larger correlation spaces.